 There is hope going forward as record numbers of women were elected to both chambers in 2018 (15 of 56 senators and 57 of 180 representatives).
 Nearly all women co-sponsored one or both bills as well as 11 men, 6 Democrats and 5 Republicans.
 Some Republican co-sponsors dropped off in the last weeks after opposition from religious and anti-abortion groups.

-January 14 through March 14 with the cross-over on March 7.
+January 13 through April 3 with the cross-over TBD.
 Crossover day is the date by when a bill has to pass one chamber and move to the next for it to still be considered for a vote.

 What You Can Do